leerikss/barcode-decoder/README.md

 # About
 A simple app to decode barcodes (or QR codes).
 Start the app, draw a selection around the code and click "Decode".
-If successfull, the decoded code is put into the system clipboard
+If successful, the decoded code is put into the system clipboard

 # Linux
 ## Build